alexanderzimmermann/HookFramework/Docs/languages/en/help/core.listener.register.rst

 this listener should take care of and or which data objects should be shipped to the process Action.

-Depending on the listener type the information is passed to the :ref:`processAction <svn.listener.process>` method.
+Depending on the listener type the information is passed to the :ref:`processAction <core.listener.process>` method.

 In the register method you can also implement some filter rules.
-See :ref:`Filter <svn.listener.filter>` (next topic) for detailed information.
+See :ref:`Filter <core.listener.filter>` (next topic) for detailed information.

 Example info listener
 ---------------------

-Example to register a info listener for the specified subaction.
+Example to register a info listener for the specified sub-action.

 .. code-block:: php
    :linenos: